qouteall/imm_ptl_wiki_copy/Home.md

 [Check this](https://github.com/qouteall/ImmersivePortalsMod/wiki/Portal-Customization#how-to-use-similar-functionality-in-survival-mode)

+##### The nether portal is not see-through

+This mod does not change existing vanilla portals.
+You need to light new portals.

+##### The nether portal does not link

+It can only link to an empty obsidian frame with the same shape and orientation (unless you change the nether portal mode in  the config).

 #### How to install Immersive Portals Mod (Fabric version)

 Immersive Portals works on Minecraft Java Edition, and does not work on Bedrock edition.